byteface/typenav/README.md

 With this example typing 'c' or 'h' would immediately launch the url

+## longer keys

+you can now also have longer keys. if you type part of a key it will trigger...

+’’‘
+{
+	"keys":[
+		{
+			"key":["cats"],
+			"url":"/cats"
+		},
+		{
+			"key":["cobras"],
+			"url":"/cobras"
+		}
+	]
+}
+’’‘

+so typing 'ca' at least would take you to the cats page. typing 'co' to the cobras page.

 ## NOTES

 	• If a form field on the page is selected, typenav is disabled as to not block users from using textboxes etc